EBVcube/EBVCubeVisualizer/README.md

 # EBVCubeVisualizer                                                <img align="left" src="https://github.com/E-O-Conchas/EBVCubeVisualizerPlugin/blob/master/EBVIcon.png" alt="drawing" width="100"/>

 **EBVCubeVisualizer** is a QGIS plugin tailored for exploring Essential Biodiversity Variables (EBVs) stored in the [EBV Data Portal](https://portal.geobon.org/datasets) as EBVCube netCDF files.
 This plugin enables users to extract and visualize specific slices of EBV data cubes, allowing flexible selection based on *time*, *entity*, *scenario*, and *metric*.
-While not designed for in-depth biodiversity analysis, EBVCubeVisualizer serves as a powrful and intuitive starting point for exploring dataset and preparing data for further analysis.
+While not designed for in-depth biodiversity analysis, EBVCubeVisualizer serves as a powerful and intuitive starting point for exploring datasets and preparing data for further analysis.

 ## Features